Masks / Face Coverings

 Types of Face Masks / Coverings

-Cloth face coverings are the main protective measure to be used for all employees, students and visitors.
+Cloth face masks are the main protective measure to be used for all employees, students and visitors.
 First responders, Health Center clinicians, and athletic trainers will be required to use N95 masks and additional PPE.

 Use and Care of Cloth Coverings